-Rimutaka Forest Park Charitable Trust is a non-profit organisation committed to protecting and restoring the unique flora and fauna of the Rimutaka Forest Park located east of Wainuiomata, near Wellington, New Zealand.
+Rimutaka Forest Park Charitable Trust is a non-profit community group committed to protecting and restoring the unique flora and fauna of the Rimutaka Forest Park located east of Wainuiomata, near Wellington, New Zealand.

-We believe that the Trust, in partnership with the local community and Tangata Whenua - and with support from the Department of Conservation (DoC), local bodies and a myriad of interested groups - can succeed in restoring a self-sustaining natural biodiversity where indigenous flora and fauna will flourish and allow visitors to the park unlimited access to the precious Taonga o Ngahere o Aotearoa.
+We believe that the Trust, in partnership with the local community and Tangata Whenua - and with support from the Department of Conservation (DoC), local bodies and a myriad of interested groups - can succeed in restoring a self-sustaining natural biodiversity where indigenous flora and fauna will flourish and allow visitors to the park unlimited access to the precious taonga o te ngahere o Aotearoa.

 The Rimutaka Forest Park Trust was formed in October 1988 to stimulate public interest in conservation areas, encourage interactive research and environmental programmes and to cooperate with DoC in the fullest development of the Park.

-The Trust is an Incorporated Society and supported by an entirely voluntary workforce.
+The Trust is an Incorporated Society and registered charity, supported by an entirely voluntary workforce.

 (All prices are in New Zealand Dollars)

-View our latest Annual Report here:- 2016 Annual Report.
+View our latest Annual Report here:-2017 Annual Report.

 (Previous year's Annual Reports can be accessed from our Downloads Page.)